Work from Home and Live with a Retired Spouse

 - 5Going to bed at the same encourages intimacy between you and allows you time to reconnect with each other.Go to bed at the same time.

 Retirement is a major transition in life, and for some, it can be a shock.
 To someone who has spent most of their life having to get up and go to work every day, not having to do that anymore can be frightening and depressing.
 If the person was the major breadwinner in the house, but now that role has shifted to the other spouse, it may leave them feeling inadequate and questioning their self-worth.

-- 1Encourage them to take part in more of the household chores.Remind them of those repairs that they started long ago but never got around to finishing.
-However, be tactful about it: try not to word it as a failure on their part; couch it instead as an opportunity to get something done that they've always wanted, but never had the time while they were working.Advertisement
+- 1Remind them of those repairs that they started long ago but never got around to finishing.
+However, be tactful about it: try not to word it as a failure on their part; couch it instead as an opportunity to get something done that they've always wanted, but never had the time while they were working.Encourage them to take part in more of the household chores.Advertisement

 Tips and Tricks

 - Use priming to unconsciously plant ideas in your spouse's head.
 For example, if you know of a volunteer program at the local animal shelter that you're sure your spouse would be perfect for, talk about a friend of yours who adopted a cat from the shelter, or how many animals need new homes.

 - Give your spouse two options, one being the choice you would like them to make.
 Make the other choice completely undesirable and let them choose for themselves.

 - Make a "date" with your spouse.
 Go out for dinner and a movie or to see a play.
 Spend the day at the beach or taking a hike in the mountains.
 Spending time together outside of the humdrum world of household concerns and your work is good for both of you and encourages intimacy in your relationship.